RaushanQA-qz/Kireyeva_python/README.md

-Technical Task for Andersen QA Traineeship
+Technical Task: Python Automation Basics
-Candidate: Raushan Kireyeva Stack: Python
+Candidate: Raushan Kireyeva

+Role: Junior QA Automation Engineer

+Stack: Python 3.10+

+Key Project Features
+I have polished this code to meet high-quality standards (Junior+ level):

+PEP 8 Compliant: The code is clean, readable, and follows Python's official style guide.

+Advanced Error Handling: Used try-except blocks to prevent crashes during invalid user input.

+Smart Validation: * Name check is now case-insensitive (works for "John", "john", etc.).

+Supports both integers and floats.

+Improved array processing: the program ignores non-numeric values without stopping.

-Answers to questions
+Logic Answers
+1. Bracket Sequence
-Bracket sequence Given: [((())()(())]]
+Given: [((())()(())]]

-1. Is this sequence correct?
-No, it is not correct.
+Is it correct?
+No.

-2. What needs to be changed?
-There is an extra square bracket at the end, and one round bracket is missing inside.
-To make it correct, the sequence should look like this:
+What to fix: There is an extra square bracket ] at the end and a missing closing round bracket ) inside.

-   [((())()(()))]
+Corrected version: [((())()(()))]

+How to Run
+Ensure you have Python installed.

-How to run the program
+Clone the repository and navigate to the folder.
-Use the main.py file to run the program.
-It works in the console.
-You will need to enter data (numbers or a name) when the program asks for it, and it will show the results immediately.

-To run it in your terminal, use this command: python main.py
+Run the script using the terminal: python main.py

+Follow the interactive prompts in the console.